-Suppose that a program has a target function f and other function g and it has n_f system test executions that invokes f.
-Based on the observed function call profiles in the system executions, we compute dependency of f on g as conditional probability p(g|f).
-Given a static call graph G(V, E) (see Definition 1) and system test executions, we compute p(g|f) as follows:
+Suppose that a program has a target function f and other function g and it has $n_f$ system test executions that invokes f.
+Based on function call profiles, we compute dependency of f on g as p(g|f).
+Given a static call graph G(V, E) (see Def.
+1) and system test executions, we compute p(g|f) as follows: